 • Helpful in promoting good respiratory health

 Always avoid fruits with soft spots or that show signs of molding.
 Choose oranges that are firm, relatively heavy and note that smaller oranges are usually juicier than larger ones.
-The benefits of oranges last as fruit is stored in a refrigerator or at room temperature for up to 2 weeks.
+The benefits of oranges is that they last as whole fruit stored in a refrigerator or at room temperature for up to 2 weeks!
 To prevent molding, they should never be stored in a plastic bag.

 Easy to peel and eat, you can receive orange nutrition while enjoying a delicious snack, whole, juiced, or blended into a fruit smoothie.